Alabama vs Maryland Players to Watch - Second Round

 Alabama's Last Game

-Alabama won its previous game versus Texas A&M-CC, 96-75, on Thursday.
-Nick Pringle was its high scorer with 19 points.
+In its previous game, Alabama defeated Texas A&M-CC on Thursday, 96-75.
+Its top scorer was Nick Pringle with 19 points.

 |Name